microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_82CU6.md

 **Identifying the issue:**
 There are two ways to identifying and confirming the issue

 A. If periodic backups were happening on any partition, it should be visible on SFX under Cluster->Application->Service->Partition->Backup.
 Here list of all backups being taken with creation time is available.
-Using this info and upgrade time, customer can identify whethere backup policy was enabled, backups were happening before upgrade and whether backups are happening post upgrade.
+Using this info and upgrade time, customer can identify whether a backup policy was enabled, backups were happening before upgrade and whether backups are happening post upgrade.

 B. Another way of checking and enumerating backups is calling this API [get partition backup list](https://learn.microsoft.com/en-us/rest/api/servicefabric/sfclient-api-getpartitionbackuplist).